 Ways to keep your donor segmentation equitable

-With great segmentation comes great responsibility, nonprofiteer.
-We all know that data can be, and often is, biased, and that means it's imperative that you ensure equity, inclusivity, and fairness when you segment your data.
-Here are some effective strategies for equitable segmentation.
+With great segmentation comes great responsibility.
+We all know that data is often biased, and that means it's imperative that you ensure equity, inclusivity, and fairness when you segment your data.
+The most important step is consciously understanding that data equity is important, but similarly critical are data privacy and inclusive communications and engagement.

 Data privacy matters